What should be done if a tourniquet is ineffective?

-In traumatic scenarios, you might find yourself needing to apply multiple tourniquets to control severe arterial bleeding effectively.
-The placement of the second tourniquet above the first ensures it recruits maximum pressure and targets the bleeder directly, dramatically increasing your chances of stopping or at least significantly reducing blood loss.
+In traumatic scenarios, multiple applications of tourniquets can be necessary to control arterial bleeding.
+The placement of the second tourniquet above the original location ensures that it is positioned correctly, targeting the bleeding source and increasing the likelihood of stopping or significantly reducing blood loss.

 Subscribe